rahul3512/Summaryzer_Text/README.md

 # Summaryzer_Text
-Here we are create a Web-app for Text summarization using NLP,Bidirection LSTM and using attention layer.
+Here we are create a Web-app for Text summarization using NLP,Bidirection RNN with LSTM and using attention layer.